Women Against State Pension Inequality: Actions

-Response
+Government responses

 Since the launch of WASPI, the issue of the state pension age has become more prominent, leading to its discussion in a number of parliamentary debates.
 The issue played an important part in the 2017 general election with Labour's Jeremy Corbyn raising it in a session of Prime Minister's Questions and the SNP pledging to support the women.
 However, the Conservative government rejected the calls of WASPI, arguing that they had to make the state pension more affordable for taxpayers and requiring men to work longer than women by 5–7 years was grossly unfair and potentially illegal.
-Furthermore, the WASPI campaign has been criticised by some commentators who point out that the change equalised pension ages and the claims of WASPI campaigners to the contrary is both sexist and unfounded.
+Furthermore, the WASPI campaign has been criticised by some commentators who said that the change equalised pension ages and the claims of WASPI campaigners to the contrary is both sexist and unfounded.

 On 23 November 2019, Labour Party shadow chancellor John McDonnell pledged £58 billion to compensate all women born in the 1950s whose pension age was increased by the Pensions Act 1995.
 The Institute of Fiscal Studies was particularly critical of this policy, announced after the manifesto, as compensating people who were "relatively well off on average" and would result in public finances going off target.

-In a report in March 2024, the Parliamentary and Health Service Ombudsman considered in detail the experience of six women - "sample complainants" - selected to represent the range of issues women had complained to the ombudsman about.
+In a report in March 2024, the Parliamentary and Health Service Ombudsman considered in detail the experience of six women – "sample complainants" – selected to represent the range of issues women had complained to the ombudsman about.
 The Ombudsman found that the sample complainants should receive between £1,000 and £2,950 compensation for maladministration as a result of the Department for Work and Pensions' failure to heed its own research showing that public campaigns were not reaching enough affected women, and found that individual letters should have been sent by it to affected women between 2007 and 2012.
 The Ombudsman noted that some women were aware of the increase to pension age as a result of the public campaigns, and that older women's pension ages were increased by less.
 He also noted that compensation for affected women could either be assessed individually or by a flat payment.
 The Ombudsman stated that "the Department must do the right thing and it must be held to account for failure to do so".

-On 17 December 2024 the Labour government rejected the recommendation of the Ombudsman with the minister for work and pensions, Liz Kendall, stating that there was no evidence of ‘direct financial loss’ and no financial compensation pay-out would be made to the WASPI women.
+On 17 December 2024 the Labour government rejected the recommendation of the Ombudsman with the minister for work and pensions, Liz Kendall, stating that there was no evidence of "direct financial loss" and no financial compensation pay-out would be made to the WASPI women.

 On 12 November 2025, the Work and Pensions Secretary, Pat McFadden pledged that the decision not to award compensation to women affected by the rise in state pension age will be reviewed after new evidence had come to light.
 The government also stated they will withdraw from the judicial review brought by WASPI due to begin in December 2025, while the evidence is reviewed.